Spiikesan/BetterScarecrows/README.md

   "AttackRangeMultiplier": 0.75, //Attack range of the scarecrow, as a multiplier of the weapon.
 The applied formula is 2 * weaponRange * AttackRangeMultiplier.
-  "TargetLostRange": 20.0, //Distance to be forgotten by the scarecrow "SenseRange": 15.0, //View distance of the scarecrow to be targeted "Sounds": {
+  "TargetLostRange": 20.0, //Distance to be forgotten by the scarecrow "SenseRange": 15.0, //View distance of the scarecrow to be targeted "IgnoreSafeZonePlayers": true, //Do not attack players in safe zone.
+Usefull if the CanNPCTurretsTargetScarecrow is set to true.
+  "CanBradleyAPCTargetScarecrow": false, //Do Bradley have to ignore scarecrows ?
+  "CanNPCTurretsTargetScarecrow": false, //Do NPC turrets have to ignore scarecrows ?
+  "Sounds": {
     "Death": "assets/prefabs/npc/murderer/sound/death.prefab",
     "Breathing": "assets/prefabs/npc/murderer/sound/breathing.prefab"